anaef/nginx-lws/doc/Monitor.md

 | 6 | `number` | Allocated memory, in bytes |

 > [!NOTE]
-> Please take note of the following definitions and restrictions as regards the LWS profiler.
+> Please take note of the following definitions and limitations as regards the LWS profiler.

-The profiler uses the fixed-size shared memory zone of the LWS monitor.
+The profiler uses the fixed-size shared memory zone of the LWS monitor (currently 128 KB).
 If the zone runs out of memory, an error is logged, and the `out_of_memory` flag is set.
 In this case, the list of profiled functions is incomplete.

 Lua functions are first-class values without a fixed name.
 The profiler identifies each function through a key, which is a string.
 This may sometimes result in distinct functions being folded